Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-In the top plot in \hyperref[x:figure:fig_sinezeta5000]{Figure~{\xreffont\ref{x:figure:fig_sinezeta5000}}} we can interpret the scale factor \(1.0991\) as the magnitude of the carrier wave at \(t_0 = 5447.86\), and similarly for the scale factor \(0.9130\) at \(t_0 = 7273.70\).
-Those scale factors are different, which shows that the magnitude of \(Z(t)\) is not solely due to the local zero spacing and a single global factor. \begin{figureptx}{The function \(Z(t)\) together with a local approximation as in \hyperref[x:men:eqn_sineapprox]{({\xreffont\ref{x:men:eqn_sineapprox}})} with \(K=10\).
-The top graph has \(t\) near \(5447.86\) and the local scale factor is \(1.0991\).
-The bottom graph has \(t\) near \(7273.70\) and the scale factor is \(0.913\).}{x:figure:fig_sinezeta5000}{} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 4.4 Some caveats} \typeout{************************************************} \begin{subsectionptx}{Some caveats}{}{Some caveats}{}{}{g:subsection:idp95409296} The scale factors in \hyperref[x:figure:fig_sinezeta5000]{Figure~{\xreffont\ref{x:figure:fig_sinezeta5000}}} are not the carrier wave in the sense of Bombieri-Hejhal, because Montgomery's heuristic calculation suggests that at the small height of that example the carrier wave should only be approximately constant in a very narrow window.
-In \hyperref[x:figure:fig_sinezeta5000]{Figure~{\xreffont\ref{x:figure:fig_sinezeta5000}}} we have fit to the zeros in a much wider window.
-Nevertheless, those plots illustrate that the nearby zeros and a single local scale factor determine the local behavior of \(Z(t)\). \begin{note}{}{x:note:wavenotdefined} The scale factor at a point is not well-defined: it depends on \(K\), the number of zeros, or more precisely the width of the window, over which one has done the fit.
-If the window covers an enormous number of zeros then the local scale factor will just be~\(1\).
+Here we are focusing on \hyperref[eqn_sineapprox]{({\xreffont\ref{eqn_sineapprox}})} because it explicitly separates the contribution of the local zeros from the contribution of the carrier wave.
+There are other ways to approximate the \(\zeta\)-function, see for example \hyperref[sec_hybrid]{Subsection~{\xreffont\ref{sec_hybrid}}}. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 5.4 Some caveats} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Some caveats}{}{Some caveats}{}{}{waves-6} The scale factors in \hyperref[fig_sinezeta5000]{Figure~{\xreffont\ref{fig_sinezeta5000}}} are not the carrier wave in the sense of Bombieri-Hejhal, because Montgomery's heuristic calculation suggests that at the small height of that example the carrier wave should only be approximately constant in a very narrow window.
+In \hyperref[fig_sinezeta5000]{Figure~{\xreffont\ref{fig_sinezeta5000}}} we have fit to the zeros in a much wider window.
+Nevertheless, those plots illustrate that the nearby zeros and a single local scale factor determine the local behavior of \(Z(t)\). \begin{note}{Note}{}{wavenotdefined} The scale factor at a point is not well-defined: it depends on \(K\), the number of zeros, or more precisely the width of the window, over which one has done the fit.
+If the window covers an enormous number of zeros then the local scale factor will just be~\(1\), because of the long-range rigidity of the zeros; see \hyperref[sec_density]{Subsection~{\xreffont\ref{sec_density}}}.
 If the function changes scale in the window, i.e., the carrier wave is not approximately constant in the window, then the scale factor is not providing useful information.
-This is discussed further in \hyperref[x:note:densitynotunique]{Note~{\xreffont\ref{x:note:densitynotunique}}}.\end{note} It remains to justify that the global scale factor (independent of \(t_0\)) is \(A_Z = 2\).
-That is the overall factor of \(2\) in the Riemann-Siegel formula \hyperref[x:men:RiemannSiegel]{({\xreffont\ref{x:men:RiemannSiegel}})}.
-Indeed, one could argue that a more natural way to define the carrier wave is not to start with the cosine function in \hyperref[x:men:eqn_sineapprox]{({\xreffont\ref{x:men:eqn_sineapprox}})}, but rather with the first term in the Riemann-Siegel formula:
+This is discussed further in \hyperref[densitynotunique]{Note~{\xreffont\ref{densitynotunique}}}. \end{note} It remains to justify that the global scale factor (independent of \(t_0\)) is \(A_Z = 2\).
+That comes from the overall factor of \(2\) in the Riemann-Siegel formula \hyperref[RiemannSiegel]{({\xreffont\ref{RiemannSiegel}})}.